Semiframes: the algebra of semitopologies and actionable coalitions: Semiframes: compatible complete semilattices

 \begin{rmrk} For now, we will just read Proposition~\ref{prop.non.tbot.lower.bound} as a caution not to assume that semiframes and semifilters behave like frames and filters.
-Sometimes they do, and sometimes they do not; we need to check.
+Sometimes they do, and sometimes they don't; we have to check.

 We now proceed to build our categorical duality, culminating with Theorem~\ref{thrm.categorical.duality.semiframes}.
 Once that machinery is constructed, we will continue our study of the fine structure of semifilters in Section~\ref{sect.closer.look.at.semifilters}. \end{rmrk}